Showcase a passion for STEM and provide a valuable experience for your students.

 - Students get to pursue an independent project of their choice

 - Provides an opportunity for students to showcase their high-quality work to an audience greater than their classroom

 - An opportunity to provide recognition to quality student work

-- Importance for teachers in the joy of seeing their students do well beyond the classroom
+- Great for teachers to see their students do well beyond the classroom

-- Creates a competitive spirit amongst students to strive towards continual improvement.
+- Creates a competitive spirit among students to strive for continual improvement.

 - Scientific Investigations

 - Environmental Action Project